 As I mentioned above, while Ben’s plot contained the feel-good content we already know to expect from the series, it was really the plot happening with the rest of the team that took the heart up a notch this episode.
 And the threat.

-Last week, the team discovered that Al’s daughter Janice is working with Ben in pursuit of…whatever they’re doing together.
+Last week, the team discovered that Al’s daughter Janis is working with Ben in pursuit of…whatever they’re doing together.
 And that’s assuming that she’s genuinely working with him and not just using him for her own purposes.
 This week, they discover that she’s Trojan Horsed her way into Ziggy, which is a slight problem but not catastrophic.
 It’s not like she has her dad’s nifty little hand-held device.

 Well, she didn’t.
 Until this week, when she stole the equipment her dad had squirreled away after the original project was shut down.
 Which included his original hand-held device.
 Oops.

-The exact nature of the threat Janice poses has yet to be determined.
+The exact nature of the threat Janis poses has yet to be determined.
 For now, the team is scrambling to figure it out.
 In the meantime, they grow closer as they step into the void left by Ben in his absence.
 Is there any better bonding experience than watching trashy reality television together?
 No there is not.

 Theories and Speculation